-Before the 1990s, southern bluefin tuna (Thunnus maccoyii; SBT) was the bycatch species of Taiwanese tuna longline fishery while targeting albacore in the Indian Ocean.
-However, there were some fishing vessels equipped with deep-frozen freezers started targeting SBT seasonally in the Indian Ocean since 1990s.
-In order to improve the quality of SBT fishing information, Taiwanese SBT statistics system was reformed in 2002.
-Therefore, the reporting rate of SBT catch had substantially improved since then (Anon, 2014).
-Here, we aim to explore the temporal and spatial patterns based on the catch and effort data of Taiwanese longline fishery operated in the waters of the south of 20°S of the Indian Ocean.
-And the purpose of this study is to perform the CPUE standardization for SBT caught by Taiwanese longline fishery for the period from 2002 to 2019.
+Southern bluefin tuna (Thunnus maccoyii; SBT) was the bycatch species of Taiwanese tuna longline fishery while targeting albacore in the Indian Ocean before the 1990s.
+Since 1990s, there were some fishing vessels equipped with deep-frozen freezers started targeting SBT seasonally in the Indian Ocean.
+Therefore, Taiwanese SBT statistics system was reformed to improve the quality of SBT fishing information in 2002.
+And the reporting rate of SBT catch data had substantially improved since then (Anon, 2014).
+The aim of this study was to explore the temporal and spatial patterns using the catch and effort data of Taiwanese longline fishery operated in the waters of the south of 20°S of the Indian Ocean.
+Here, the temporal pattern and analyses of the CPUE standardization for SBT caught by Taiwanese longline fishery were performed with the updated information from 2002 to 2020.